ishaanjav/InfoSystemV1-Visitor_Device/README.md

 Finally, there is a sign-in section at the bottom for workers who may not be visiting frequently or more than once.
 This section is useful for the caretaker because workers sign in with their company's name, service they're providing, and their own name (optional).
 The caretaker can view this information on their own app in a page called "Log of Events". *The Caretaker app's [repository]() can be found [here]().*
 ### Link ABOVE
+### Create Account Page
+There are 2 pages where visitors can create pages by pressing on "New Visitor?
+Create a new account here" in the Login Page.
+The first page **requires their name, username, password, confirmation of password, and either one of a phone number or email address**.
+Visitors cannot go to the next page without filling in this information. *Usernames and passwords must be 6 or more characters long.*

+On the second page, users enter a &**description** of themselves, *which will be read to the resident*, as well as their relation to the resident such as friend, family, etc. This is also where users choose the **facial recognition option** for signing in, *which is optional*.
+What is mandatory, however, is taking a picture of the visitor for the resident to view each time the visitor signs in.

+After filling in the information on the second page, users go to a confirmation page which states that their account has been sent for approval.